 STEP DECLARATION OF CANDIDACY CONTRACT

-I understand the following requirements must be met prior to acceptance to the Sterling Teacher Education Program (STEP):
+I understand the following requirements must be met prior to acceptance into the Sterling Teacher Education Program (STEP):

-- 1. Declare Candidacy by completing the Declaration Packet available in STEP's Administrative Assistant's Office

-- 2. Demonstrate Pre-Professional Skills:
+- 1. Declare Candidacy by completing the Declaration Packet and returning it to the Administrative Assistant. - 2.
+Demonstrate Pre-Professional Skills:

-- Option 1: ACT Test with minimum scores of

-- 1. Reading 22